 Low-level languages are more appropriate for developing new operating systems or writing firmware codes for micro-controllers.
-They can do anything with a little bit of hard work (actually a lot of hard work to be specific), but obviously you won’t want to write some major application in it.
-Similar is the case with C (Actually called as Cee).
+They can do anything with a little bit of hard work (actually a lot of hard work, to be specific), but obviously, you won’t want to write some major application in it.
+Similar is the case with C (Actually called Cee).
 C is actually a very vast language to start with.
 It allows you to register directly and give instant access to various memory locations.

-But at the same time it also has a lots of constructs, that allow the hardware to load abstraction.
-Frankly speaking, C and C++ dually represent variety of languages, since most languages have taken its libraries from them.
-In practice, both C and C++ are low-level as we told you previously because writing applications on enterprise level is quite difficult.
+But at the same time, it also has a lot of constructs that allow the hardware to load abstraction.
+Frankly speaking, C and C++ dually represent a variety of languages since most languages have taken their libraries from them.
+In practice, both C and C++ are low-level, as we told you previously because writing applications on the enterprise-level is quite difficult.
 But theoretically, both of them are actually high-level languages.

 The different characteristics are as follows: